asmasonomics/asmasonomics.github.io/courses/2024-03-22_BABS4_Biochem_DataWorkshop4.markdown

 ![multi DEA comparison](/assets/coursefiles/2024-03_66I/plots/04_dea_003.png){:class="img-responsive"}
 <p align="justify">
 We have now compared the log2FC changes in two separate differential expression analyses.<br/><br/>
 If the transcriptomic changes were identical in both conditions, all genes would fall on the indicated y=x line.
 Changes which are specific to each DEA fall directly on their respective axes - y axis for MIV0 vs MIV2 and x axis for MIV0 vs BHI3.
-Genes near the origin due not change (much) in either comparison.
+Genes near the origin do not change (much) in either comparison.
 There are more changes (and of greater magnitude) for the MIV0 vs MIV2, so the plot is not square - always check the axis scale.<br/><br/>
-I've chosen to highlight those genes which would not be considered as significantly different in the BHI3 comparison, but are in the MIV2.
-Here we see the clear competence genes like <i>dprA</i> and <i>comA</i>, and the competence transcription factor <i>tfoX</i>.
+I've chosen to highlight those genes which would not be considered as significantly different in the BHI3 comparison, but are in the MIV2 (<i>i.e.</i> genes close to the y axis).
+Here we see the competence genes like <i>dprA</i> and <i>comA</i>, and the competence transcription factor <i>tfoX</i>.
 Mess about with these thresholds and see where the carbohydrate biosynthesis genes have gone (hint - much closer to x=y).<br/><br/>
-So now we have a much reduced and more-specific-to-competence list of genes.
-We still have the pur and trp genes - doe sthat mean they have a more specific role in competence, rather than these nutrients being absent from the media?
+So now we have a much reduced and more specific-to-competence list of genes.
+We still have the <i>pur</i> and <i>trp</i> genes - does that mean they have a more specific role in competence, rather than these nutrients being absent from the media?
 I recommend contextualising your results with the literature (cough, mark scheme, cough) to see whether these genes make a lot of sense. <br/>
 Also, would a similar comparison with any of the other datasets be equally/more informative on the competence response?<br/><br/>
 Note.
-You don't have to have a shared condition (like MIV0 in our case) in order to compare.
-It <b>is</b> useful as having a shared condition means you have a definite (rather than potentially assumed) shared baseline.
-Something to mention/highlight/control for.<br/><br/>
+You don't have to have a shared control condition (like MIV0 in our case) in order to compare.
+It <b>is</b> useful, as having a shared condition means you have a definite (rather than potentially assumed) shared baseline.
+Something to mention/highlight/control for.<br/><br/><br/>
+Let's switch focus now, using our large dataset to look again at the <i>mu</i> prophage region.<br/><br/>
 </p>

 #### Can the sequencing data show us if muA, muB and gam are transcribed together?